J. M. E. McTaggart: Influence

 McTaggart was a friend and teacher of Bertrand Russell and G. E. Moore, and, according to Norbert Wiener, the three were known as "The Mad Tea-Party of Trinity" (with McTaggart as the Dormouse).
 Along with Russell and Moore, McTaggart was a member of the Cambridge Apostles through which he would have a personal influence on an entire generation of writers and politicians (his involvement with the Apostles presumably overlapped with that of, among others, the members of the Bloomsbury group).

 In particular, McTaggart was an early influence on Bertrand Russell.
 It was through McTaggart that the young Russell was converted to the prevalent Hegelianism of the day, and it was Russell's reaction against this Hegelianism that began the arc of his later work.

 McTaggart was the most influential advocate of neo-Hegelian idealism in Cambridge at the time of Russell and Moore's reaction against it, as well as being a teacher and personal acquaintance of both men.
 With F. H. Bradley of Oxford he was, as the most prominent of the surviving British idealists, the primary target of the new realists' assault.
 McTaggart's indirect influence was, therefore, very great.
 Given that modern analytic philosophy can arguably be traced to the work of Russell and Moore in this period, McTaggart's work retains interest to the historian of analytic philosophy despite being, in a very real sense, the product of an earlier age.

 The Nature of Existence, with T. H. Green's Prolegomena to Ethics and Bradley's Appearance and Reality, marks the greatest achievement of British idealism, and McTaggart was the last major British idealist of the classic period (for the later development of British idealism, see T. L. S. Sprigge).

-McTaggart’s The Unreality of Time has been widely discussed in philosophical literature.
+McTaggart's "The Unreality of Time" has been widely discussed in philosophical literature.
 Historian of philosophy Emily Thomas has commented that "philosophers have since written tens of thousands of pages about it.
 Twenty-first-century thinkers have cited it more than 1,600 times so far – an extraordinary achievement for a vintage journal article".

+Personal life

+In 1899 he had married Margaret Elizabeth Bird in New Zealand whom he met while visiting his mother (then living near New Plymouth, Taranaki) and was survived by her; the couple had no children.